BenyoubOhtmane/Knn-example/README.md

-# K-clustering-example
+# K-nearest-neighbors-example

----> Using K-means clustering model (Theory) to predict plant species
+---> Using knn model (Theory) to predict plant species